 (2) All applicable federal and state laws;

-(3) All applicable policies of the departments of developmental disabilities and job and family services and the United States department of health and human services;
+(3) All applicable policies of the departments of developmental disabilities and medicaid and the United States department of health and human services;

-(4) The department of job and family services' supervision under its authority under section 5111.01 of the Revised Code to act as the single state medicaid agency;
+(4) The department of medicaid's supervision under its authority as the single state medicaid agency;

 (5) The department of developmental disabilities' oversight.